-At the time of the inspection there was one pharmacist, two technicians, two dispensing assistants and two medicines counter assistants present in the pharmacy.
+At the time of the inspection there was one pharmacist, three technicians, two medicines counter assistants present in the pharmacy.
 Staff were seen to be working well together and there were sufficient staff for the services provided during the inspection.
-Staff performance was monitored, reviewed and discussed informally throughout the year and formally at regular reviews using the 'annual contribution dialogue' process.